Bolzano: City districts and neighbouring communities

-In 1911 Zwölfmalgreien and in 1925 the municipality Gries were incorporated in the city of Bolzano.
+In 1911 Zwölfmalgreien and in late 1925 the Gries municipality were incorporated in the Bolzano civic district.
 Neighbouring communities are: Eppan, Karneid, Laives, Deutschnofen, Ritten, Jenesien, Terlan and Vadena.

 Climate

 Being located at multiple climate borders, Bolzano features a humid subtropical climate (Cfa) with hot summers and very cold winters by Italian standards.
 According to the Trewartha classification, this climate could not be really considered a subtropical climate because fewer than 8 months are at least 10 °C, and thus would be considered a semi-continental climate with hot summers.
 Some of its suburbs are designated an oceanic climate (Cfb) based on cooler summer temperatures, while mountains in the area may feature a continental climate (Dfb).
-The climate of Bolzano is influenced by its low altitude in a valley south of the main alps.
+The climate of Bolzano is influenced by its low altitude in a valley south of the main Alps.
 This causes very sheltered conditions from cool winds during daytime, ensuring much warmer temperatures year-round than in similar valley cities north of the range.

-Society
+Demographics

 Linguistic distribution

-According to the 2011 census, 73.80% of the city's inhabitants spoke Italian, 25.52% German and 0.68% Ladin as their first language.
+According to the 2024 census, 74.71% of the city's inhabitants spoke Italian, 24.74% German and 0.55% Ladin as their first language.

 Through fascism and the Italianization policy under Benito Mussolini in the inter-war period, the Italian language group became the majority in Bolzano.
 Prior to the annexation of South Tyrol to Italy (Treaty of Saint-Germain-en-Laye, 1919) a small Italophone community of up to 10% of the population already lived in Bolzano.